Nicole-Marinho-Espindola/Nicole-Marinho-Espindola/README.md

 ## Hey there, I´m Nicole ♥️

- ✨ Always learning new skils
+ ✨ Always learning new skills

  ✨ Trying to be a front-end dev!